 Ageing Like A Queen: The Secrets To Elizabeth’s Longevity

 Growing older, whilst becoming a Queen, are privileges denied to most of us.
 They require strength, self-control, resilience and, of course, great health.
-Her Majesty Queen Elizabeth II, the United Kingdom’s longest-reigning monarch and the oldest head of state in the world, is succeeding at both.
+Her Majesty, the late Queen Elizabeth II, the United Kingdom’s longest-reigning monarch and the oldest head of state in the world, succeeded at both.

-But how can she remain amazingly comfortable in her own skin after all these decades?
+But how did she remain amazingly comfortable in her own skin after all those decades?

 Here are some strategies behind the Queen’s remarkable self-preservation and longevity he has shared with us, after spending several years as a lifestyle and British culture researcher monitoring her brilliant approach to life.